Picus-Security-Golang-Bootcamp/bitirme-projesi-cagrikilicoglu/README.md

 The app provides the following endpoints:

-#### Product

-- `GET /api/v1/shopping-cart-api/products/` : list all the products with pagination parameters supplied by the user.
-If no pagination parameters are supplied, the endpoint uses defaults.<br>Example request: `GET /api/v1/shopping-cart-api/products/?page=3&pageSize=5` requests the third page of all the products ordered by name and divided by groups of five.

-- `GET /api/v1/shopping-cart-api/products/sku/{sku}` : list the product with product SKU parameter.<br>Example request: `GET /api/v1/shopping-cart-api/products/sku/213DS`
-  requests product with SKU "213DS".

-- `GET /api/v1/shopping-cart-api/products/id/{id}` : list the product with product ID parameter.<br>Example request: `GET /api/v1/shopping-cart-api/products/sku/0f60fc10-4bed-4fcd-a5fe-d064a1a915cc`
-  requests product with ID "0f60fc10-4bed-4fcd-a5fe-d064a1a915cc".

-- `GET /api/v1/shopping-cart-api/products?name=?` : list the product/s with name parameter.<br>Example request: `GET /api/v1/shopping-cart-api/products?name=MacBook`
-  requests product/s whose name includes "MacBook".
-The search is elastic.

-- `POST /api/v1/shopping-cart-api/products/create` : creates a product supplied in the request body.
-The endpoint is only authorized for admin.
-Authorization token must be provided in the request header.<br>Example request: `POST /api/v1/shopping-cart-api/products/create` requests body: {
-  "categoryName": "Shoes",
-  "name": "Nike Air Force 1",
-  "price": 76,
-  "stock": {
-  "number": 20,
-  "sku": "213DS",
-  }
-  }

-- `POST /api/v1/shopping-cart-api/products/upload` : creates products from a csv file uploaded in the request body as a form file.
-The endpoint is only authorized for admin.
-Authorization token must be provided in the request header.

-- `PUT /api/v1/shopping-cart-api/products/update/sku/{sku}` : updates a product supplied in the request body.
-The endpoint is only authorized for admin.
-Authorization token must be provided in the request header.<br>Example request: `/api/v1/shopping-cart-api/products/update/sku/213DS` requests body: {
-  "categoryName": "Shoes",
-  "name": "Nike Air Force 1",
-  "price": 120,
-  "stock": {
-  "number": 50,
-  "sku": "213DS",
-  }
-  }

-- `DELETE /api/v1/shopping-cart-api/products/delete/sku/{sku}` : deletes a product with SKU parameter.
-The endpoint is only authorized for admin.
-Authorization token must be provided in the request header.<br>Example request: `DELETE /api/v1/shopping-cart-api/products/delete/sku/213DS`

 #### Category

 - `GET /api/v1/shopping-cart-api/categories` : list all the categories with pagination parameters supplied by the user.
 If no pagination parameters are supplied, the endpoint uses defaults.<br>Example request: `GET /api/v1/shopping-cart-api/categories/?page=3&pageSize=5`